j2commerce/guide/shipping-methods/usps-advanced.md

 **Handling cost** If you need to charge a handling cost for the shipping, you can enter here.

-**Length unit** Select the desired unit in which you want to measure the dimension, like, inch, milimeter and centi metre.
+**Length unit** Select the desired unit in which you want to measure the dimension, like, inch, millimeter and centi metre.
 Preferred unit Inch.

 **Weight unit** Select the desired unit in which you want to measure the weight, like, kilograms, pounds etc. Preferred unit Pound.